Multi-Objective Bayesian Optimization for Accelerator Tuning: Multi-Objective Bayesian Optimization

 One aspect of accelerator optimization that is often overlooked when constructing optimization algorithms is the cost associated with exploring the input parameter space.
 Changes to input parameters (magnetic field strengths, cavity phases, etc.) often take time that scales proportionally to the magnitude of the change.
-Furthermore, due to practical considerations, it is undesirable or infeasible to make large changes in machine input parameters frequently.
-Thus, it is desirable to modify the acquisition function so that each optimization step travels a small distance when exploring the input parameter space (i.e. "smooth exploration").
+As a result, it is undesirable or infeasible to make large changes in machine input parameters frequently.
+Thus it is desirable to modify the acquisition function so that each optimization step travels a small distance in parameter space during optimization (i.e. "proximal exploration").

 Achieving this is done by modifying the acquisition function to prioritize points in input space that are near the current or most recently observed parameter setting.
-We modify our normal acquisition function by multiplying a multivariate Gaussian distribution, centered at the most recently observed point in input space $\mathbf{x}_0$ and has a precision matrix $\mathbf{\Sigma}$, to produce a smoothed UCB-HVI (S-UCB-HVI) acquisition function given by
+We modify our normal acquisition function by multiplying a multivariate Gaussian distribution, centered at the most recently observed point in input space $\mathbf{x}_0$ and has a precision matrix $\mathbf{\Lambda}$, to produce a proximal UCB-HVI (P-UCB-HVI) acquisition function given by

 The precision matrix in this case specifies the cost associated with changing each input parameter, where larger elements of the matrix correspond to a higher cost associated with changing a given parameter.
 The matrix can be specified prior to optimization or trained from multiple optimization runs (Bayesian optimization has been used to optimize similar hyper-parameters for neural network regression \cite{snoek_practical_2012}).
 The addition of this extra term decreases the acquisition function far away from the most recently observed point.
 With this modification we expect the MOBO algorithm to sample points along the Pareto front in input space, provided that the objectives are smoothly varying.
 This is almost always the case in accelerator optimization problems with continuously variable input parameters.
 Since the weighting function is non-zero throughout the input domain, large jumps to explore regions of parameter space with high uncertainty are still allowed, only if the acquisition function $\alpha(\mathbf{x})$ is large enough to overcome the travel distance penalty.
 This is in contrast to simply reducing the UCB-HVI parameter $\beta$ to limit exploration, which prevents any such considerations.
 By including the extra multi-variate Gaussian term, we maintain the optimization algorithm's ability to escape local extrema to explore regions of unobserved input space, while significantly reducing the frequency of large jumps.